FriedbergLab/Epictope/README.md

 #### Windows installation

-Detailed instructions for conda installation Windows can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
-Once installed, run the follow commands to install the R and DSSP dependencies.
+Detailed instructions for conda installation Windows can be found at this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html).
+Once installed, run the following commands to install the R and DSSP dependencies.
+Dependencies can be installed using the provided [epictope_environment_windows.yml](https://github.com/henrichung/epitope_tag/blob/main/install/windows/epictope_environment_windows.yml).
+Download or copy-paste the contents of the epictope_environment_windows.yml file and place the file in your working directory or project folder.
+Then use one of the subsequent methods to install.

 BLAST and MUSCLE are not available for installation on Windows with conda.
-Detailed instructions for installation on Windows can be found [here](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_blast.html) for BLAST and [here](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_muscle.html) for MUSCLE.
+Detailed instructions for installation on Windows can be found for [BLAST](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_blast.html) and [MUSCLE](https://2018-03-06-ibioic.readthedocs.io/en/latest/install_muscle.html) for MUSCLE.
 Similar to above, we provide simple wrapper scripts to install both.
-Wrapper scripts for [BLAST]() and [MUSCLE]()
+We provide wrapper scripts for blast [installation](https://github.com/henrichung/epitope_tag/blob/main/install/windows/install_blast.bat) and muscle [installation](https://github.com/henrichung/epitope_tag/blob/main/install/windows/install_muscle.bat) separately.

 Windows method 1
 ```
 conda env create --file=epictope_environment_windows.yml
 conda activate epictope
+./install_blast.bat
+./install_muscle.bat
 ```

 Windows method 2